Introduction

 System Integration with Other Systems

-The Org ID is an important characteristic to consider when integrating Salesforce with other systems.
+When integrating Salesforce with other systems, the Org ID is a critical factor to take into account.
 It guarantees accurate data synchronization and routing between the systems.
-For instance, the Org ID aids in determining the appropriate Salesforce instance for data transactions while configuring a middleware solution to sync Salesforce with an ERP system.
+For data transactions, the Org ID helps locate the appropriate Salesforce instance.
+It is used when setting up a middleware solution to connect Salesforce with an ERP system.

 Automation and API Calls